lambda-dom/weidu_library/lib/docs/opcodes.md

     array
 ```

 Construct an opcode array by merging an array of defaults given by the various opcode fields and `opcode_array`, an array passed by name.
-Only valid field names in `opcode_array` are considered.
+Only valid opcode fields in `opcode_array` are considered.
 No error checking is done so the values can be arbitrary.

-note(s):
-* this function has both patch and action variants, coded via `DEFINE_DIMORPHIC_FUNCTION`.

-`write_opcode_array INT_VAR offset STR_VAR array`
+`convert_symbols_opcode_array STR_VAR opcode_array = "" RET_ARRAY array`

-Write the various opcode fields in `array` to opcode at `offset`.
-Only valid field names in `opcode_array` are considered.
-The function does extensive error checking to avoid inserting garbage data.
-The fields `opcode`, `target`, `timing` and `resist_dispel` use symbolic names and these are checked for validity.

-note(s):
-* casing of array fields is irrelevant.
+Copy and convert symbolic values in array `opcode_array` of opcode `field => value` pairs to their numeric counterparts, FAIL'ing if values are invalid.
+Only valid opcode fields are copied.

 ## D. Opcode field utilities.